jfoucher/stati/README.md

   This is mostly due to using command line pygments for highlighting code blocks.
 If you don't use code highlighting, the slowdown will be much less noticeable
 - No automatic regeneration when a file changes as of yet
 - Not entirely completely compatible with jekyll, most notably with the lack of liquid filters (Work in progress)

-### Install

-Download stati.zip from the [latest release](https://github.com/jfoucher/stati/releases/latest), extract it, and put it in your path (somewhere like `/usr/local/bin` for example)

-You can then change to your website directory and run `stati.phar generate` to generate your site, or run `stati.phar serve` to serve it locally.

-### Requirements

-If your highlight your code with `{% highlight %} {% endhighlight %}` blocks, you must have `pygmentize` in your path, i.e. install pygments globally

-If you use sass or scss, the `sass` or `scss` commands must be available.

 ### Contributing